 The History Department and the Eisenberg Institute also offer lectures and symposia on public history, exploring theoretical approaches, pedagogical applications, and innovative projects.

-Professor Michelle McClellan is the department's public history coordinator.
-Contact her to learn more about how undergraduate and graduate students can incorproate public history experience into their degree program and extracurricular activities.
+Contact the department to learn more about how undergraduate and graduate students can incorproate public history experience into their degree program and extracurricular activities.

 U-M's Museum Studies Program also offers an undergraduate minor and graduate certificate in museum studies.